skfolio.optimization.MaximumDiversification#

 Minimum assets weights (weights lower bounds).
 If a float is provided, it is applied to each asset.

-method must be a DataFrame with the assets names in columns.
-When using a dictionary, assets values that are not provided are assigned a minimum weight of0.0
+Noneis equivalent to-np.Inf(no lower bound).
+If a dictionary is provided, its (key/value) pair must be the (asset name/asset minimum weight) and the inputXof thefitmethod must be a DataFrame with the assets names in columns.
+When using a dictionary, assets values that are not provided are assigned a minimum weight of0.0.
+The default value is0.0(no short selling).Example:

 - max_weightsfloat | dict[str, float] | array-like of shape (n_assets, ) | None, default=1.0